marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Island-of-Misfit-Toys/Game-Cartridges-Vol-1.md

+# Preface
+Challenge Description: Find the first Gamegosling cartridge and beat the game

+Location: Island of Misfit Toys - Tarnished Trove

+Difficulty: 1 out of 5 trees

 # Game Cartridges : Vol 1
 After talking to the elf that tells of "buried" treasure, he gives you a "game cartridge detector".
 There are 3 game cartridges hidden throughout the islands.
 Unfortuantely I only completed Vol 1 and Vol 2 before the competition period ended.
 Anyway, the first game cartridge can be found here: